Orchestre Poly-Rythmo de Cotonou

 Orchestre Poly-Rythmo de Cotonou (sometimes prefaced with T.P. or Tout Puissant, French for "All Powerful") is a band from Cotonou, Benin, originally active from the 1960s to the 1980s and founded by singer-guitarist Mélomé Clément.
 They reformed in 2009 to international recognition.
 Their work has mixed styles such as funk, afrobeat, psychedelia, jazz and local voodoo influences.
 The Guardian called them "one of West Africa's best dance bands."

 Biography

 Orchestre Poly-Rythmo de Cotonou was first formed by bandleader Mélomé Clément in 1968 under the name "Orchestre Poly-Disco" in the coastal town of Cotonou, Benin.
 Their debut album was originally released in 1973.
 From the late 1960s through the early 1980s, the group recorded around 500 songs in a variety of musical styles for various Beninese record labels, making them among the most prolific groups of the 20th century.
 The 1982 deaths of guitarist Papillon and drummer Yehouessi Léopold hobbled the group, and by the end of the 1980s they had disbanded.

 Reformation

-A compilation of their back catalogue, Reminiscin' in Tempo released on the Popular African Music label in 2003, followed by The Kings of Benin Urban Groove 1972-80 on Soundway Records the following year.
+A compilation of their back catalogue, Reminiscin' in Tempo, was released on the Popular African Music label in 2003.
+The Kings of Benin Urban Groove 1972-80 was released on Soundway Records the following year.
 A trio of compilations released by Analog Africa beginning in 2008 brought the band to greater global attention.